ammarhakim/summer-school-cmpp/source/index.rst

    \frac{d\mathbf{v}}{dt} &= \frac{q}{m}(\mathbf{E} + \mathbf{v}\times\mathbf{B})

 The most widely used method to solve this system of ODEs is the *Boris algorithm*.
-This is surprizingly good: it is a *second-order*, *time-centered* method that *conserves phase-space volume*.
+This is surprisingly good: it is a *second-order*, *time-centered* method that *conserves phase-space volume*.
 However, the error in phase-velocity (that is there is an error in time-period of orbits) accumulates *linearly*.
 See [Qin2013]_ for proofs that the